Converting Your Home To A Rental Property

 New Fannie Mae Rule Opens the Door for New Property Investors

-Obviously, this is a sign that the overall real estate market is improving and Fannie Mae wants to encourage more people to buy homes.
+This is a sign that the overall real estate market is improving and Fannie Mae wants to encourage more people to buy homes.

 The previous guidelines stated that in order to convert a primary residence to a rental property, the owner needed to have a minimum of 30% equity.